MrFlyingToasterman/LogShred/README.md

     user@Hostname$ sudo sh install-update.sh

-# How to remove LogShrd from your System
+# How to remove LogShred from your System
 Navigate to "installer/"

     user@Hostname$ sudo sh uninstall.sh